 Overview

 Change processes are a natural part of evolution.
-However, the changes organizations face today and expect in the future present significant challenges.
-Managers assist organizational members in meeting both organizational and individual goals.
-With knowledge of the dynamics of change, managers can help individuals develop the resources and tools necessary to prepare for and move through change processes.
+However, change presents significant challenges to organizations.
+Managers assist organizational members in meeting both organizational and individual goals, including navigating change.
+Knowing the dynamics of change enables managers to help individuals develop the resources and tools necessary to prepare for and move through change processes.

-Since this course has been designed for those currently working in, or hoping to move into, a management position, the perspective of the manager/leader is woven throughout.
-Increasingly, as people work in teams where leadership is shared, managerial positions are de-emphasized.
+Since this course has been designed for those currently working in or hoping to move into management positions, the perspective of the manager/leader is woven throughout.
+Increasingly, as people work in teams where leadership is shared, managerial positions are becoming de-emphasized.
 This course will benefit anyone interested in understanding the processes of change from both personal and organizational perspectives.

 Outline